Tzedek: Justice and Compassion

 What does it mean?
 Tzedek/tzedakah is almost impossible to translate, because of its many shadings of meaning: justice, charity, righteousness, integrity, equity, fairness and innocence.
 It certainly means more than strictly legal justice, for which the Bible uses words like mishpat and din.
 One example illustrates the point:

-If a man is poor, you may not go to sleep holding his security.
-Return it to him at sun-down, so that he will be able to sleep in his garment and bless you.
-To you it will be reckoned as tzedakah before the Lord your God.
+If the person is poor, do not go to sleep with the pledge in your possession.
+You must return his pledge by sunset, so that he may sleep in his cloak and bless you.
+This will be accounted to you as a righteous act before the Lord your God.

 Deut.
 24:12-13